videomi/shotcut_web/FAQ.md

 ## Why do I not have the \_\_ filter?

 -   Some filters are not compatible with GPU Processing.
--   Some filters cannot be applied to a track or the entire timeline (i.e. Master).
+-   Some filters cannot be applied to a track or the entire timeline (i.e. Output).
     Please check what is currently selected.
 The top of the Filters panel shows the name of what is selected.
 -   By design, we do not make all LADSPA and frei0r filters available